 Many of us suffer from allergies at one time or another.
-Usually, however, these symptoms come about under special circumstances.
-One of these instances can be when carrying out typical household cleaning duties, especially when using certain types of cleaning agents.
+Usually, these symptoms come about under special circumstances.
+One of these instances can be when carrying out typical household cleaning duties

 If you notice inflamed skin or have difficulty breathing after using a particular cleaner, there is a good chance that your body is having an allergic reaction to it.
 While this isn’t usually fatal, it is very annoying.
 The culprits for your allergy symptoms can sometimes stem from the nature of your work, for example, clearing dust mites or cleaning an outside area that attracts pollen.